Basudev Than: History

-The land of the Satra (where it was originally located) was donated by the Chutia king of Sadhayapur/Sadiya, Satyanarayan in 1392 A.D. to a Brahmin named Narayan Dwij for Bishnu Puja.
+The land of the Satra (where it was originally located) was donated by the Chutia king of Sadhayapura/Sadiya, Satyanarayan in 1392 CE to a Brahmin named "Narayan Dwij" for Bishnu Puja.

 Later, a Brahmin family took the land and finally a member of the Brahmin family 'Bahude' gave the land to Damodar Ata in the 17th century.
-According to others, in 1401 A.D., Sadhayapuriya/Sadiya Chutia king Laxminarayan devoted the land to Ravidev Basaspati for Bishnu Puja.
+According to others, in 1401 CE, Sadhayapuriya/Sadiya Chutia king Laxminarayan devoted the land to Ravidev Basaspati for Bishnu Puja.
 From this family, the land was eventually transferred to Damodar Ata for setting up the Satra in the 17th century.
 From then on, the temple and the satra merged and it was known as Narua Satra.